JohnLKramer/gkexample/README.md

 **COMMIT #3** Added Fruit to Pie.
 This necessitates refactoring Fruit to make it Kotlin so that we can reference it from the Kotlin Pie.

+**COMMIT #4** Add FruitServiceInterface as a Java interface so that we can reference a Groovy service from a Kotlin service.

 ## Building and running

 ### Build